Generation of mechanical interference fringes by multi-photon counting: Results

-\paragraph*{Generalisation to larger $N00N$ states---} Our scheme can be extended to generate mechanical superposition states with increasing separation size by only changing the optical measurement.
-This extension would require two coherent states, one of which interacts with the mechanical system, while the other acquires a static phase shift, together with $N-2$ vacuum ancilla modes injected into an optical $N$-port interferometer, see Fig.~4A. $N$-fold single-photon detection at the output of the $N$-port then projects the optical field so that the mechanical resonator effectively interacted with an optical $N00N$-state.
-The mechanical resonator is thus subject to a superposition of a radiation-pressure force with $0$ or $N$ photons thus enhancing the separation in the superposition state (cf. Fig.~4B).
-See the Supplementary Material for a mathematical description and the heralding probability.
-Here, the high-frequency fringes of the optical $N00N$-state are mapped onto the mechanical position probability distribution.
-Importantly, the states generated by our scheme can exhibit strong negativity of the Wigner quasi-probability distribution independent of the optomechanical coupling strength $\mu$.
-As shown in Fig.~4C, this negativity approaches zero from below asymptotically with increasing $\bar{n}$ thus the scheme is resilient against initial thermal occupation.
-Furthermore, we would like to highlight that when using large $N00N$ states this negativity scales with $\bar{n}^{-1}$.
-This scaling should be contrasted to the scaling available using single quanta addition~\cite{Zavatta07}, which goes with $\bar{n}^{-2}$, see the supplementary for more details.
-Moreover, for low amplitude optical coherent states, our scheme is robust against optical loss and inefficiency due to the single photon conditioning.
+Our scheme has the advantage that it can be easily extended to generate mechanical superposition states with increasing separation size by changing only the optical heralding measurement.
+This extension requires two coherent states, one of which interacts with the mechanical system, while the other acquires a static phase shift, together with $N-2$ vacuum ancilla modes injected into an optical $N$-port interferometer, see Figure~\ref{fig:Multiport}(a). $N$-fold single-photon coincidence detection at the output of the $N$-port then provides an event-ready signal that the mechanical resonator interacted with an optical NOON-state.
+The mechanical resonator is thus subject to a superposition of a radiation-pressure interaction with $0$ or $N$ photons which enhances the separation in the superposition state, see Figure~\ref{fig:Multiport}(b).
+Here, the high-frequency phase-superresolving fringes of the optical NOON-state are mapped onto the mechanical position probability distribution.
+In a cavity optomechanics experiment, one would use a number of photon counters $N$ that provide a practical experimental duration given the heralding probability and repetition rate of the experiment.
+The heralding probability for this operation including projection onto NOON states is $\mathcal{P}_N(\bar{n}) = \frac{2}{N^N} e^{-2|\alpha|^2} |\alpha|^{2N} ( 1 - (-1)^N \exp[-{\textstyle \frac{1}{4}}\mu^2(1+2\bar{n})N^2] \cos(N \phi) )$.
+See the Supplementary Material for further details and a mathematical description for this NOON state projection technique.